-Youth commissioners reviewed the growing body of data on children of incarcerated parents in San Francisco, especially Project WHAT's 2016 report and the 2016 jail survey.
-They met with and heard from dozens of young people on this issue, most of whom themselves have an incarcerated parent.
+Youth commissioners reviewed the growing body of research on children of incarcerated parents in San Francisco, especially Project WHAT's 2016 report and the 2016 jail survey.31 They met with and heard from dozens of young people on this issue, most of whom themselves have an incarcerated parent.
 While youth commissioners will continue to highlight opportunities for improving family visiting opportunities in our county jails, the commission ultimately determined that the single most important way the City can invest in family unity and the wellbeing of children with incarcerated parents is to invest in alternatives to incarceration broadly, and of parents in particular.

-This work is beginning with the Adult Probation Department's introduction of family impact statements.
+The work of supporting incarcerated parents is beginning with the Adult Probation Department's introduction of family impact statements.
 In the 2016-17 term, youth commissioners look forward to continuing to participate in growing discussions about bail reform and other strategies for reducing the number of people held in pretrial detention in our county jails.